Hasan Aghareb Parast

-Hasan Aghareb Parast (حسن اقارب پرست) (1946 – 1984) was an Iranian commander in the Ground Forces of Islamic Republic of Iran Army.
-He was deputy commander of the 92 armored division and killed in the Iran–Iraq War.
+Hasan Aghareb Parast (حسن اقارب پرست) (1946 – 1984) was an Iranian military officer in the Iranian Army Ground Forces.
+He was the deputy commander of the 92nd Armored Division during the Iran-Iraq War and was killed in action in the war.

 Biography

 Hassan Aghareb Parast was born in Isfahan, Iran in the religious family on 21 April 1946.
 His father was Mohammad Rahim.
 He married on 1971 and has four sons.

 Education

 Hassan spent his education in Isfahan and achieved high school diploma in 1964.
 Then he enrolled in exam of Officers' Academy and accepted on 1965.
 Hassan passed primary course in the Tehran and after that went to Shiraz on 1968.
 He married on 1971 and on this year went to England for educating Chieftain (tank) course.
 Two years later went to America and passed chemical warfare period.
 When returned to Iran, he established chemical and microbial warfare course in Iran for the first time.